 Read More

-The workshop will include a series of field visits to local sites around the Field Studies Council Nettlecombe Centre, situated in one of the corners of Exmoor National Park.
-With the rich lichen diversity across Somerset, the Centre is perfectly situated for an introductory course to lichens, especially with the spectacular variety that can be found in the south west of England.
+The workshop will include a series of field visits to local sites around the FSC Preston Montford Centre, situated in the rolling hills of Shropshire.
+With the rich lichen diversity across the county, the Centre is perfectly situated for an introductory course to lichens, especially with the spectacular variety that can be found in the West Midlands.
 The knowledge and skillset acquired over the duration of this course will equip you with the confidence to delve further into lichens as a group, where follow-up support is offered by the course tutor.
-This course will have a strong focus on lichens within the historic landscape of Nettlecombe, where students will encounter a suite of ancient woodland species and understand the management required for their conservation.
+This course will have a strong focus on lichens in local habitats, where students will encounter a suite of common lichen species in urban settings, with a strong focus on indicators of air pollution.

 What will be covered during this course?